 - Preparation should include enlarging small cracks, holes and avoiding V-shaped cuts.

 - Hydraulic cement shall be mixed using a mechanical mixer with rotating blades to form a uniform mixture.

 - The pre-weight mixer removes excess water from it.

-- Blend at a relatively low speed and be sure to mix only a small amount of cement that can be kept in the working hours.
+- Blend at a relatively low speed and only mix a small amount of cement that can be kept during working hours.

-- Start applying this concrete to the top of the crack so your way down.
+- Start applying this concrete to the top of the cracks.

 - Press the paste firmly, maintaining pressure until the cement hardens and the leak stops.

-- Do not mix excess water as this will cause bleeding and isolation.
+- Do not mix excessive water as this will cause bleeding and isolation.

-- Do not use any other admissions or additives.
+- Also, do not use any other admixtures or additives.

 Advantages of Hydraulic cement:

-- It provides durable repair that will last longer.
+- This hydraulic cement provides durable repair that will last longer.

 - This cement usually sets rapidly and hardens, usually three minutes after being mixed with water.

-- Hydraulic cements is very easy to use.
+- Hydraulic blocks of cement are very easy to use.

 - Hot water will speed up the setting time and cold water will dim it.

-- It can be used on vertical applications.
+- It can be used in vertical applications.

 - It will maintain its strength even when submerged in water.